dhall-lang/dhall-lang/standard/types.md

     if t₀ then l else r ⇥ t₁

-Otherwise, you normalize the predicate and both branches of the `if` expression:
+Otherwise, normalize the predicate and both branches of the `if` expression:

     t₀ ⇥ t₁   l₀ ⇥ l₁   r₀ ⇥ r₁